Pabau GO app

 Download template

 An ADHD symptom tracker is a structured clinical form designed to help practitioners document and monitor ADHD symptoms between appointments.
-Rather than relying on memory or subjective patient recall, a symptom tracker creates a continuous record of how inattention, hyperactivity, and impulsivity fluctuate across days or weeks.
+Instead of relying on memory or subjective patient recall, it creates a continuous record of how inattention, hyperactivity, and impulsivity fluctuate across days or weeks.
+Think of it as an ADHD symptom checklist a patient completes on a schedule, not just once at diagnosis.

-This is particularly valuable because ADHD symptoms vary significantly based on environment, time of day, sleep quality, and medication dosing.
-A tracker captures these patterns-showing, for example, that a patient’s focus improves 45 minutes after taking medication but deteriorates by late afternoon, or that sleep deprivation worsens impulse control the next day.
+This matters because ADHD symptoms vary significantly with environment, time of day, sleep quality, and medication dosing.
+A tracker captures these patterns.
+It can show, for example, that a patient’s focus improves 45 minutes after taking medication but deteriorates by late afternoon, or that a poor night’s sleep worsens impulse control the next day.
 These insights inform dosing adjustments and treatment planning in ways that appointment-based reports cannot.

-Clinicians can distribute an ADHD symptom tracker to patients (or parents of children with ADHD) as a printable PDF or digital form.
+Clinicians can distribute an ADHD symptom tracker to patients, or to parents of children with ADHD, as a printable PDF or a digital form.
 Patients complete daily or weekly entries rating symptom severity, noting medication times, and logging mood and sleep.
 When the patient returns for their next appointment, the tracker provides objective data that guides the clinical conversation and treatment decisions.

 Why clinicians need an ADHD symptom tracker

 ADHD affects roughly 5-7% of children and 2-5% of adults globally, according to CDC data.
-Despite its prevalence, diagnosis and ongoing monitoring remain inconsistent.
-Many clinicians rely solely on appointment observations and parent or patient self-report, both of which are subject to recall bias and context-dependent behavior.
+Despite its prevalence, ongoing monitoring stays inconsistent.
+Many clinicians rely on appointment observations plus parent or patient self-report, both of which are shaped by recall bias and context-dependent behavior.
+A patient who says “about the same” often turns out, on paper, to have shifted in one direction or the other.

-An ADHD symptom tracker solves this by creating a bridge between appointments.
+An ADHD symptom tracker bridges that gap between appointments.
 It documents symptom trends, medication effects, and comorbid mood or sleep changes.
-This objective record helps clinicians distinguish between true ADHD symptoms and situational stress, identify medication side effects, and time interventions more precisely.
+This objective record helps clinicians separate true ADHD symptoms from situational stress, catch medication side effects early, and time interventions more precisely.

 • Medication titration: Track onset time, peak effect, wear-off, and side effects to optimize dosing.

-• Pattern identification: Spot triggers (time of day, environments, sleep debt) that worsen symptoms.
+• Pattern identification: Spot triggers, such as time of day, environments, or sleep debt, that worsen symptoms.

 • Comorbidity screening: Monitor mood, anxiety, and sleep alongside core ADHD symptoms.